7 Tomato Plant Problems And Solutions

 If you are uncertain about the weather, make sure that the soil temperature in your home garden is at least 55 degrees Fahrenheit.
 In cases of cold weather, raise the soil temperature by using ground covers.

-Sunscalding appears in the form of white spots or blotches on the tomatoes.
-This is caused by sunlight which burns the sensitive skin of the fruits.
+Sunscalding and many leaf spot diseases appear in the form of white leaf spots or blotches on the tomatoes.
+This is caused by sunlight or full sun, which burns the sensitive skin and sometimes leaves of the plant.

 The only cure for this problem is to prevent too much sunlight from burning or scalding your fruit.
 You can use nets to cover the plants, which also keeps slugs away.
 This will reduce the amount of light which will shine on the fruits.